General Surgery Residency Application Process

 Is there a cut off from date of graduation?

-We do not have a cut off of number of years since graduation from medical school.
+We do not have a cut off for number of years since graduation from medical school.
 This will be taken into consideration when reviewing applications.

 Is US Clinical Experience Required?